lab2view/laravel-repository-generator/README.md

     public function restore($id)
 ```

-### Example usage
+## Example usage

 Create a new post in repository:

 ```php
 $post = $this->postRepository->store($request->all());
 ```

-Update existing post:
+Update an existing post:

 ```php
 $post = $this->postRepository->update($post_id, $request->all());
 ```

 Delete post:

 ```php
 $post = $this->postRepository->destroy($id);
 ```

-Get post by post_id:
+Get a post by post_id:

 ```php
 $post = $this->postRepository->getById($id);
 ```

-you can also chose what relations to eager load:
+you can also choose what relations to eager load:

 ```php
 $post = $this->postRepository->getById($id, ['comments']);
 ```

+## Contributing

+Thank you for considering contributing to this Laravel package.

 ## Credits

 This package is inspired by [this](https://github.com/bosnadev/repository) great package by @bosnadev.